Indonesia's chocoholics lead an Asian quality wave

 Chocolate Party was a recent business-government joint event in the country's capital that hoped to help hit this target.

-As well as a giant chocolate fountain, there were also stalls by Nestle's Milo, Dunkin' Donuts, Indonesian consumer firm GarudaFood and Jakarta-based Chocolate School.
+As well as a giant chocolate fountain, there were also stalls by Nestle's NESN.VX Milo, Dunkin' Donuts (DNKN.O), Indonesian consumer firm GarudaFood and Jakarta-based Chocolate School.

 "Five years ago, people in Indonesia knew about chocolate through chocolate drinks, but now people know about praline, chocolate bars with peanut or ginger," said Christina Erawati, principal at the school, which teaches chocolatier skills.